quantumfx/chembl_smiles/README.md

 # chembl_smiles
-A LSTM to predict AlogP values from SMILES formulae, works on ChEMBL data
+A LSTM to predict AlogP values,measure of molecular hydrophobicity (lipophilicity), from SMILES formulae, works on ChEMBL data